collapsed-stacks/startups/questions/8276/how-can-anyone-accept-credit-cards-when-selling-big-ticket-items.md

 - posted by: [JJBee](https://stackexchange.com/users/6998558/jjbee) on 2016-10-03
 - score: 1

-<p>Small businesses that ship popular/mainstream big ticket items usually don't make it.
+Small businesses that ship popular/mainstream big ticket items usually don't make it.
 It's mainly big companies with large teams dedicated to manually reviewing orders and approving them for shipment--and this is on top of automated screening to prevent bad sales.
-Even with this, they suffer big losses annually, but they process so many orders that they can afford it and keep their accounts in good standing.</p>
+Even with this, they suffer big losses annually, but they process so many orders that they can afford it and keep their accounts in good standing.

 ## Answer 13585